martypdx/Spotifoo/README.md

 /aritsts/id
     ./artists/id/ specific artist by id.

+/artists/alph
+    .all artists sorted alphabetically.

+/artists/topGenres
+    .top genres by number of artists.

 /albums/
     ./albums/ shows all albums in our database, including song tracks and song length.